MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 ## Configure Azure Active Directory Authentication Library (ADAL)

-> [!NOTE]
-> Azure Active Directory (Azure AD) Authentication Library (ADAL) and Azure AD Graph API will be deprecated.
-For more information, see [Update your applications to use Microsoft Authentication Library (MSAL) and Microsoft Graph API](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/update-your-applications-to-use-microsoft-authentication-library/ba-p/1257363).

 First, please read the ADAL integration guidelines found in the [ADAL repository on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-android).

-The SDK relies on [ADAL](/azure/active-directory/azuread-dev/active-directory-authentication-libraries) for its [authentication](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/) and conditional launch scenarios, which require apps to be configured with [Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
+The SDK relies on [ADAL](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/) for its [authentication](https://azure.microsoft.com/documentation/articles/active-directory-authentication-scenarios/) and conditional launch scenarios, which require apps to be configured with [Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-whatis/).
 The configuration values are communicated to the SDK via AndroidManifest metadata.

 To configure your app and enable proper authentication, add the following to the app node in AndroidManifest.xml.
 Some of these configurations are only required if your app uses ADAL for authentication in general; in that case, you will need the specific values your app uses to register itself with AAD.
 This is done to ensure that the end user does not get prompted for authentication twice, due to AAD recognizing two separate registration values: one from the app and one from the SDK.